uwcms/APx-rpcsvc/modules/README.md

 ### RPC Methods

 RPC methods are defined as functions which take a `RPCMsg` request and `RPCMsg` response as parameters.
 These provide access to input and output data for the RPC request that the function services.
 Methods such as `get_word` and `set_word` can be used to access the data in these objects.
-Please review `RPCMsg.h` for a list of available data access methods, or reference `rpctest.cpp` for a full test case.
+Please review `wiscRPCMsg.h` () for a list of available data access methods, or reference `rpctest.cpp` for a full test case.

 Errors should be reported as a response body field which is checked for on by the RPC client.